Bannack, Montana: History

 Founded in 1862 and named after the local Bannock natives, Bannack was the site of a major gold discovery in 1862, and served as the capital of Montana Territory briefly in 1864, until the capital was moved to Virginia City.
 Bannack continued as a mining town, though with a dwindling population.
 The last residents left in the 1970s.

 At its peak, Bannack had a population of about ten thousand.
 Extremely remote, it was connected to the rest of the world only by the Montana Trail.
 There were three hotels, three bakeries, three blacksmith shops, two stables, two meat markets, a grocery store, a restaurant, a brewery, a billiard hall, and four saloons.
 Though all of the businesses were built of logs, some had decorative false fronts.

 Among the town's founders was Dr. Erasmus Darwin Leavitt, a physician born in Cornish, New Hampshire, who gave up medicine for a time to become a gold miner.
 Dr. Leavitt arrived in Bannack in 1862, and alternately practiced medicine and mined for gold with pick and shovel.
 "Though some success crowned his labors," according to a history of Montana by Joaquin Miller, "he soon found that he had more reputation as a physician than as a miner, and that there was greater profit in allowing someone else to wield his pick and shovel while he attended to his profession."
 Subsequently, Dr. Leavitt moved on to Butte, Montana, where he devoted the rest of his life to his medical practice.

+In 1863, Captain James Stuart gathered a party in Bannack and rode up the Yellowstone River, passing Pompeys Pillar where Stuart noticed William Clark's signature, to the mouth of the Bighorn River, where they intended to survey a new settlement.
+They then turned south and descended down the Bighorn River into unceded Crow territory, which is to this day part of the Crow Indian Reservation.
+Eventually they were discovered by a band of Crow who attacked them viciously and chased them out of Crow territory, so that Stuart's party was forced to return all the way back to Bannack.